Hope for the Holidays – A Candle Lighting Service of Remembrance: November 19th

 The church offices will be closed and all regularly scheduled activities will be canceled on Thursday, November 22nd, and Friday, November 23rd, in observance of the Thanksgiving holiday.
 The church offices will re-open on Monday, November 26th.

-Wednesday Night Dinner in Hinton Hall: March 28th
+Wednesday Night Dinner in Hinton Hall: November 28th

-Wednesday, March 28th; 5 to 6:30 pm in Hinton Hall
+Wednesday, November 28th; 5 to 6:30 pm in Hinton Hall, Family Life Center

 The Dinner Belles and Beaus prepare excellent meals at very reasonable prices.
 Dinner is served from 5 to 6:30 p.m. in Hinton Hall of the Family Life Center.
 Enjoy fellowship around the table with family and friends.

 The menu for November 28th is chicken fried chicken with gravy, mashed potatoes, fried okra, collard greens, cornbread, and dessert.
 For the kids - chicken tenders & chips.
 We also offer a salad bar special - for only $4 you can enjoy a fully stocked salad bar, a baked potato/sweet potato, dessert and drink.

 Prices are: adults - $7; seniors (age 60 and up) - $6; children ages 11 years and under $4; children under 2 years eat for free; no family (immediate family members only) pays more than $19.
 You can now pay for your dinner(s) with a credit card or debit card.

 “Surviving the Holidays” – A Grief Share Program: November 28th